-Section 660 - Shorelands, Riparian Buffers and Fluvial Erosion Hazard Areas
+Section 660 - Shorelands and Riparian Buffers

-I. In order to protect water quality, prevent erosion, protect fish and wildlife habitat and preserve the natural beauty of shorelands and riparian buffer areas, there are hereby

-Adopted Effective December 8, 2008 And As Amended Through February 28, 2018 established shoreland/riparian buffer protection areas abutting all rivers and year-round flowing streams in Middlebury as shown on the Town GIS maps.
-The protection areas shall extend back from the edge of a river or stream as follows:

-- (A) Along the Otter Creek, Middlebury River and Muddy Branch (downstream from Vt.
+- I. In order to protect water quality, prevent erosion, protect fish and wildlife habitat and preserve the natural beauty of shorelands and riparian buffer areas, there are hereby established shoreland/riparian buffer protection areas abutting all rivers and year-round flowing streams in Middlebury as shown on the Town GIS maps.
+The protection areas shall extend back from the edge of a river or stream as follows: - (A) Along the Otter Creek, Middlebury River and Muddy Branch (downstream from Vt.
 116/Case Street): - 1.
 The protection/buffer areas shall be a minimum of 100 ft., or to the limit of a flood hazard area where such limit is over 100 ft. from the river bank; and - 2.
 Where embankments forming the edge of the flood hazard area are 25% or steeper in slope, the protection area shall extend to 100 ft. back from the top of the embankment; and - 3.
-To the limits of the Fluvial Erosion Hazard (FEH) zone that has been prepared by the Agency of Natural Resources and accepted by the Select Board, dated February 8, 2011 (see maps in appendix); hereby adopted by reference. - (B) Along all other streams shown on the Town GIS maps, the protection/buffer areas shall be the distances provided for the rear setback (see Section 620). - II.
+To the limits of the Fluvial Erosion Hazard (FEH) zone adopted by the Select Board, dated January 9, 2013. - (B) Along all other streams shown on the Town GIS maps, the protection/buffer areas shall be the distances provided for the rear setback (see Section 620). - II.
 Within the above-defined shoreland/riparian buffer protection areas, the following regulations shall apply: - (A) Trees which provide shade and hold the soil on banks and other existing natural vegetative growth shall not be removed except that the Administrative Officer may permit specific removal of trees which are dead or which represent an imminent threat to the safety of people or structures, or other vegetative modification/restoration projects as recommended by the U.S. Soil Conservation Service or VT Agency of Natural Resources. - (B) There shall be no dumping or filling, berming or dredging, in these areas. - III.
 Any land development or other changes in the Special Flood Hazard Areas (SFHA) shall be subject to Section 670.
-Any land development outside of the SHFA but in the FEH shall be subject to the following: - (A) New structures or additions shall not exceed 600 sq ft in net additional coverage of the lot, cumulatively from the effective date hereof (January 9, 2013).
+Any land development outside of the SHFA but in the FEH shall be subject to the following: - (A) Development shall not increase the susceptibility of the subject property or other properties to fluvial erosion damage.